OpenSyndrome/website/content/blog/first-case-definitions-dataset-released.md

 ---
-title: "Case definitions released!"
+title: "Case definitions dataset released!"
-date: 2025-05-30
+date: 2025-10-24
 ---

-_fake content for prototype purposes only_

 # Case Definitions Now Available in Open Syndrome Format

 We are excited to announce a significant milestone in public health surveillance: the first case definitions are now available in the Open Syndrome format.
-This development marks a crucial step forward in standardizing disease surveillance across Europe and beyond.
+This development marks a crucial step forward in standardizing disease surveillance.

-## How to cite

 ## Technical Details